cgihlstorf/AIAgents/Topic5RAG/README.md

 1. Which phrasings retrieve the best chunks?

 The casual question, "How often should I service the engine?" retrieved the best chunks, followed by the question form, "When do I need to check the engine?".
-The results forthe casual question use chunks that promote reaching out to customers suggesting they get regular service and to take advantage of a 30-day free service period, which were most aligned with the question.
-The chunks retrieved for the question form describe how to perform a check on the enginer if the Model T has not been driven for some time or if the engine was recently replaced, which also have some relevance to the question of engine maintenance intervals.
+The results for the casual question use chunks that promote reaching out to customers suggesting they get regular service and to take advantage of a 30-day free service period, which were most aligned with the question.
+The chunks retrieved for the question form describe how to perform a check on the engine if the Model T has not been driven for some time or if the engine was recently replaced, which also have some relevance to the question of engine maintenance intervals.

 2. Do keyword-style queries work better or worse than natural questions?